ccienfall/Max-Margin-Majority-Voting/README.md

 This is an implementation of max-margin majority voting model proposed in [1].

 [1] Tian, T., & Zhu, J. (2015).
-Max-Margin Majority Voting for Learning from Crowds. 收入 Advances in Neural Information Processing Systems (page 1621–1629).
+Max-Margin Majority Voting for Learning from Crowds.
+Neural Information Processing Systems (page 1621–1629).